 Main branch analysis

-Main branch analysis is your third line of defense in keeping your code clean (after SonarLint in your IDE and pull request analysis).
+Main branch analysis is your third line of defense in keeping your code clean, after SonarQube for IDE and pull request analysis).

 - Main Branch Status: The quality gate status of your main branch, Passed, Failed, or Not Computed.